Conference Theme

 EPIC2025 explores Intelligences – the multiple, collective, and distributed capabilities of social, technical, business, and environmental systems.

-How are models of intelligence driving – but also constraining – our capacities for innovation?
+How are models of intelligence driving – but also constraining – our capacities for innovation and wellbeing?
 Deeper engagement with multiple intelligences has critical strategic value for organizations.
 Questions about what intelligences are, and who or what ‘has’ them, are about AI but also much more.
 How we define, design, use, reproduce, and re-imagine intelligences is fundamental to our work across all sectors and industries.

 Ethnography illuminates how intelligences are embedded and embodied in practices of everyday life.
 Beyond a specific capacity that an individual, species, or machine may have, intelligences can emerge in collectives and inhabit systems and relationships that are symbolic, sociotechnical, material, and ecological.
 Intelligences are a source of possibility and productivity, but we also know that models of intelligence have frequently been tied to inequality, empowering some kinds of people and ways of being, while disempowering and harming others.